-Whether the time is “springing forward” as it did this past weekend, or you’re looking forward to “falling back” to standard time (and “gaining” an hour of sleep) this weekend?
-Well, even with that alleged gain, there are issues — especially if you’re a parent.
-These time changes wreak havoc on your children’s sleep schedule and, by extension, yours as well.
+Really to “fall back” to standard time (and “gaining” an hour of sleep) this weekend?
+Well, even with that alleged gain, there are issues.
+These time changes wreak havoc on you and your children’s sleep schedule.
 So how can you help you, your friends, your partner/spouse, and your kid adjust to the time change?

-Changing time is tough on everyone, especially kids, because it can disrupt normal internal sleep rhythms.
+Changing time is tough on everyone because it can disrupt normal internal sleep rhythms.
 The result?
-Cranky kids whose immune systems, stress levels, and learning abilities are impacted by the time change.
+Cranky kids and adults whose immune systems, stress levels, and learning abilities are impacted by the time change.

 Ways to Adjust to the Time Change